xsdawn/TicTacToe/README.md

-# TIC TAC TOE game created using create-react-app
+# TIC TAC TOE

+A game created using create-react-app

 Official Tutorial from reactjs.org + modifications